-1. The amount of urgent need activities90 900,000 2.
-The estimated percentage of CDBG funds that will be used for activities that benefit persons of low and moderate income.
+1. The amount of urgent need activities

+2. The estimated percentage of CDBG funds that will be used for activities that benefit persons of low and moderate income.
 Overall Benefit - A consecutive period of one, two or three years may be used to determine that a minimum overall benefit of 70% of CDBG funds is used to benefit persons of low and moderate income.
 Specify the years covered that include this Annual Action Plan.
-84.00%